alec-c4/kickstart/rails-tailwind/README.md

 $ rails credentials:edit --environment development
 ```

-Key for LockBox you can create in rails consoole with
+Key for LockBox you can create in rails console with

 ``` ruby
 Lockbox.generate_key